Jarud Banner

+Demographics

+Administrative divisions

+Jarud Banner is made up of 7 towns, 8 sums, and 4 farm and pasture areas.

 Climate

 Jarud Banner has a monsoon-influenced, continental semi-arid climate (Köppen BSk), with very cold and dry winters, hot, somewhat humid summers, and strong winds, especially in spring.
 The monthly 24-hour average temperature ranges from −12.2 °C in January to 24.1 °C in July, with the annual mean at 7.06 °C. The annual precipitation is 362 mm, with more than half of it falling in July and August alone.
 There are 2,883 hours of bright sunshine annually, with each of the winter months having over two-thirds of the possible total, and this percentage falling to 54 in July.